swilgosz/hanamimastery/data/episodes/44-github-integration.md

 ## Fetch Action

-To have a clear way of triggering my fetching mechanism, I'm going to add a `button` to my HTMX template, which will send the *ajax* request to the server, and will prepend my list with the HTML returned by the server.
+[🎬 06] To have a clear way of triggering my fetching mechanism, I'm going to add a `button` to my [HTMX template](https://htmx.org/), which will send the *ajax* request to the server, and will prepend my list with the HTML returned by the server.

 ```html
 <section class="section">